carleton-cs257-fall-2018/assignments-shta2/final/README.txt

 Obstacles() this are the sidescrolling obstacles to be avoided

 Views:
-Start Menu
+Start Menu (start.fxml)
-Game View
+Game View   (game.fxml)

 Controller:
-Player_Controller
+Start Menu (Start.java)
+Gameplay (Controller.java)

+Models
+Frog (Frog.javva)
+Obstacles (Obstacle.java)

+The graphics are quite simple but we believe all intended functionality is present.